 The AP noted that voters “approved capping rent increases at below inflation in three U.S. cities: Portland, Maine, and Richmond and Santa Monica in California.”
 Voters also passed rent control initiatives in Pasadena, California, and Orange County in Florida, and they backed numerous affordable housing ballot measures in cities across the country.

-During the 2022 elections: Americans made a clear statement: they want politicians to support pro-rent control and pro-affordable housing policies.
+For the 2022 elections, Americans made a clear statement: they want politicians to support pro-rent control and pro-affordable housing policies.